 Sources of Magnesium: Chocolate, green vegetables, nuts, seeds, squash, whole grains-and hard water.

 Phosphorus is another element that is essential for bone growth.
-85% of our body’s phosphorous is incorporated in our bones as calcium phosphate.
-Most people probably take in enough phosphorous in their diet, although vegetarians who do not eat dairy products run the risk of developing phosphorus deficiency which can result in a serious bone disease resembling vitamin D deficiency (rickets in children, osteomalacia in adults).
+Eighty-five percent of our body’s phosphorous is incorporated in our bones as calcium phosphate.
+Although most people probably take in enough phosphorous in their diet, vegetarians who do not eat dairy products run the risk of developing phosphorus deficiency which can result in a serious bone disease resembling vitamin D deficiency (rickets in children, osteomalacia in adults).

 Sources of Phosphorus: Cereals, dairy, eggs, fish, meat, legumes, nuts, and grains.